Running AutoSD on Raspberry Pi 4

 - Option 1) Connect by using an Ethernet cable if you have one.
 This is the most simple solution.

-Option 3) If you are not near a router or cannot connect the Raspberry Pi by using an Ethernet cable, use the
+If you are not near a router or cannot connect the Raspberry Pi by using an Ethernet cable,

 Enable Bluetooth¶